This is a part of

 During performances at Glastonbury and Paradiso, the duo Bob Vylan shouted “Death, death to the IDF” and “Free, free Palestine” – statements that cost them performances, bookings and their agent.
 Their story doesn’t stand alone: more and more artists are refusing festival deals or calling for boycotts due to ties with investment fund KKR.

-In this conversation, we explore the tension between artistic freedom, economic dependence and moral boundaries.
+In this conversation with Saddie Choua (visual artist and filmmaker), Willem Ardui (producer-singer), Tamer Nafar (rapper, actor, screenwriter, author and social activist) en Lieven De Cauter (philosopher, writer and activist) we explore the tension between artistic freedom, economic dependence and moral boundaries.
 Where is the line between engagement and survival?
 What does solidarity even still mean in an industry that is all about capital?
+Everything will be guided smoothly by moderator Jasper Van Loy (journalist De Morgen & Humo)!